ML-Bioinfo-CEITEC/ENNGene/README.md

 `python3 ENNGene_installation.py`

 This will download the repository, and create a new conda environment where all the necessary packages will be installed.

+User has the opportunity to create a desktop launcher for the app during the "one-click" installation.

+**Note** that the launcher will work only on the Ubuntu OS.
+For the Ubuntu 18.04 LTS, there can be two fully functional launchers (first in the app folder, second on the desktop) right after the installation.
+If you have the OS Ubuntu 20.04 LTS, only the desktop launcher will work due to the nature of the system, and the launcher needs to be activated.
+To activate the launcher, right-click on the launcher and check the option `Allow launching`.

 If the installation does not work for you, please follow the steps for the manual installation below.